 Recognising this new market dynamic, Central significantly augmented its exploration capabilities in 2019 and initiated a full exploration portfolio review and update, incorporating historical and recently acquired technical data in order to generate a systematic and consistent play-based approach to drive new exploration strategies.

-Initial indications from this portfolio review confirm that the Amadeus Basin is one of the few remaining large under-explored, onshore, working hydrocarbon systems in Australia.
+This portfolio review confirmed that the Amadeus Basin is one of the few remaining large under-explored, onshore, working hydrocarbon systems in Australia.
 A total of 115 potential targets (65 gas and 50 oil) have been identified at this point within Central’s permits and applications in the Amadeus Basin.

-The 2019 exploration programme delivered promising results in the Amadeus Basin in Central Australia through the Dukas-1 well and substantial certified 2C coal seam gas resources at Project Range (ATP 2031) in Queensland’s Surat Basin.
+The 2019 exploration program delivered promising results in the Amadeus Basin in Central Australia through the Dukas-1 well and substantial certified 2C coal seam gas resources at Project Range (ATP 2031) in Queensland’s Surat Basin.

 The proposed exploration program consists of three high-graded drillable prospects in Central’s Amadeus Basin tenements targeting 593 PJ of gas (497 PJ, net to Central) (mean prospective resources).